 NFWC Gold, Platinum and VIP attendees had the opportunity to apply to participate in the live pitches during a special double conference session, and 20 finalists were selected by a random lottery to share their pitches with literary agents Jennifer Chen Tran and Joseph Perry.

 Hundreds of conference attendees cheered on the participating writers as they shared their pitches and received feedback from the agents.

 Of those 20 participants, seven received proposal requests from one or both agents!
-We look forward to following along with their journeys.
+So far, at least one participant signed with one of the agents.
+We look forward to following along with all of their journeys.